Independent operators

 What is the difference between a “worker” and an “independent operator”?

-You should complete the questionnaire before you start doing work for a business who has hired you.
+You should complete a questionnaire before you start doing work for a business who has hired you.

 What does a worker/independent operator status ruling mean?